 - Move to the second story of your home if applicable to stay out of the path of moving debris.

 - Look for a change in water flow or change from clear to muddy water if you live near a channel or stream.
-This can indicate landslide activity that is occurring upstream.
+These shifts can indicate landslide activity that is occurring upstream.

 - Be careful when driving.
-If you are in the process of evacuating the property, stay alert when driving, and avoid driving over flooded areas and watch for collapsed pavement, fallen rocks, mud, or other debris.
+If you are in the process of evacuating the property, stay alert when driving and avoid driving over flooded areas.
+Watch out for collapsed pavement, fallen rocks, mud, or other debris.

 An earthquake is a rapid shaking of the ground suddenly caused by the shifting of plates of rock beneath the surface of the earth.
-These natural disasters can cause tsunamis, fires, avalanches, and landslides.
-While they can happen anywhere without warning, there are certain areas that are more likely to be affected, such as the west coast of the U.S.
+These natural disasters can kick off tsunamis, fires, avalanches, and landslides.
+While they can happen anywhere without warning, there are certain areas that are more likely to be affected by earthquakes, such as the West Coast.